 THEO 2104 Faith and Science.
 (Formerly 104) This course examines the relationships between faith, reason, Catholic theology, and the secular understanding of science.
 It will survey the systematic theology of creation and the possibility of reason, the sacramental understanding of creation, the moral theology of ecology and the ecclesial theology of the autonomy of the secular disciplines.
-3 semester credit hours.
+3 semester credit hour/s.
 Religious/Theological MIO.
-Typically offered: Spring Term, Even Years.